-Once you're back at your table with your counsellors and cabinmates, it's time to say your goodbyes and for family members to head on their way.
-To help ease the transition into camp, we encourage parents/guardians to say a quick goodbye and then be on their way; this will help your camper to turn their attention towards the fun of summer camp and to begin making connections with their counsellors and other cabinmates.
+Once you're back at the cabin with your camper's counsellors and cabinmates, it's time to say your goodbyes and for family members to head on their way.
+To help ease the transition into camp, we encourage family members to say a quick goodbye and then be on their way; this will help your camper to turn their attention towards the fun of summer camp and to begin making connections with their counsellors and other cabinmates.

-Please note that we cannot offer family tours of our site during arrival day, due to a variety of constraints.
-If you are interested in a tour of our camp, you are encouraged to join us at our open house!
+Please note that we cannot offer family tours of our site during arrival day.
+If you are interested in a tour of our camp, you are encouraged to join us at our Spring Open House!

-Once parents leave, our counsellors work to begin to integrate each new camper into the cabin group, through a variety of games and get-to-know-you activities.
+Once families leave, our counsellors work to integrate each new camper into the cabin group, through a variety of games and get-to-know-you activities.
 The first day can often be a challenging day for campers who are nervous or homesick, which is why we try to pack it full of activity to help ease the transition into camp.
 You can see in the section below what the rest of arrival day will look like for campers.
 We know that dropping a camper off at camp can be challenging for many families, and some families will be worried about how their camper is doing that first day of camp.
 We cannot provide families with individualised updates throughout their session, as our staff are busy placing their focus on providing your campers with care.
 While it can be hard having your camper away from home for any amount of time, know that they are developing the skills of leadership, independence, and collaboration while at camp, and making lifelong friendships too!
 If you have any specific concerns, please touch base with us and we will work with you to address them.